azaleacolburn/witchfox/README.md

 - option to hide the navbar for a ultra-minimal experience
 - general visual enhancements
 - custom SVG icons for some extensions
+- support for vertical tabs on the right

 ## Screenshots